grafana/tempo/docs/tempo/website/configuration/_index.md

             [histogram_buckets: <list of float> | default = 0.002, 0.004, 0.008, 0.016, 0.032, 0.064, 0.128, 0.256, 0.512, 1.02, 2.05, 4.10]

             # Additional dimensions to add to the metrics along with the default dimensions
-            # (service, span_name, span_kind and span_status).
-Dimensions are searched for in the
+            # (service, span_name, span_kind, status_code, and status_message).
+Dimensions are searched
-            # resource and span attributes as well as `status.message`.
-Listed dimensions are
-            # added to the metrics if present.
+            # for in the resource and span attributes and are added to the metrics if present.
             [dimensions: <list of string>]

     # Registry configuration